swipswaps/objectiv-analytics/backend/objectiv_backend/snowplow/docs/gcp.md

 - `GOOGLE_APPLICATION_CREDENTIALS` This is the path to a `json` containing a service account on GCP that allows publishing to the PubSub topic.

-Additionally, the collector checks `SP_GCP_PROJECT`.
-If it is set, the snowplow sink is automatically enabled.
+If these are set, the snowplow sink is automatically enabled.

 #### Using docker-compose
 To run this setup in docker, make sure that the aforementioned environment variables are properly set and available in the